-Students taking the Academic test need to write a report on a data set, map, or process.
+Students taking the IELTS academic test need to write a report on a data set, pie chart, map, or process.
 You must write 150 words or more.
 Task 1 is worth 1/3 of your total mark on the Writing test.

 Using the appropriate tenses in IELTS writing task 1 is essential if you want to get a high band score.

-- If the time is one point in the past, for example January 1990, then we should use the past tense.
+- If the time is one point in the past, for example, in January 1990, then we should use the past tense.

-- If it has projections for the future, for example 2045, we use future tenses.
+- If it has projections for the future, for example, in 2045, we use future tenses.

-- If there is no time, we use present simple.
+- If there is no time, we use the present simple.

-Below are a range of tenses that could be used in task 1.
+Below is a range of tenses that could be used in task 1.
 Remember, the tense you use will depend on the information displayed in the graph.